 Groundwater resources which are exploited for the production of drinking water or for agricultural or industrial purposes experience severe stress because of natural or human causes.
 Using groundwater in a sustainable way and preserving the necessary reserves for future generations poses an important challenge for the hydrogeological community.
 However, defining a sustainable exploitation rate or evaluating it with field data is in most cases not easy.
 For this session we solicit contributions on the determination of sustainable yield criteria of phreatic and confined aquifers, experiences with the exploitation of groundwater, the development of tools evaluating the sustainability of exploitation, and the influence of short-term unforeseen events such as drought.
 For this session we also solicit contributions on the assets to exploit groundwater in a sustainable way.
 This includes for instance well field operation and management to optimize extraction and reduce clogging.

 Several workshops, short courses and special sessions will be organized.
-More information will follow.
-Do not hesitate to contact Marijke Huysmans (email@example.com) for requests and proposals for workshops, short courses or special sessions.
+For more information, please contact Marijke Huysmans (email@example.com).

 Socio-Hydrogeology – How can hydrogeology be inspired from other disciplines/outside science?

 Session chairs: Theresa Frommen (Humboldt-Universitaet zu Berlin, Germany), Viviana Re (University of Pisa, Italy), Shrikant Limaye (India)